-The Master of Professional Accounting (MPA) is designed for students who want a career in the accounting profession and therefore the learning experience and knowledge areas are focused on the practice of accounting.
+The Master of Professional Accounting (MPA) is designed for students who want a career in the accounting profession.
+The learning experience and knowledge areas for this program are focused on the practice of accounting.

 If you are interested in undertaking a two-year option, you can consider the Master of Professional Accounting Advanced.

 Course Learning Outcomes are statements of learning achievement that are expressed in terms of what the learner is expected to know, understand and be able to do upon completion of a course.
 Students graduating from this course will be able to demonstrate: